arnavgautam/TreeHacks2015/HOLs/HOL-UnderstandingAzureResourceManager/HOL.md

 3. Choose a name for your hosting plan name, and replace the  _\<Your-Hosting-Plan-Name\>_ tag with the chosen name in the code created in the previous step.

 4. The following code will create a **Hosting Plan** that will be used in the creation of the website.
-Replace the _\<Your-Hosting-Plan-Name\>_ tag with the name chosen in the previous step and paste this code in the resource sections of your template.
+Add a new resource and replace the _\<Your-Hosting-Plan-Name\>_ tag with the name chosen in the previous step and paste this code in the resource sections of your template.
 Preferably, paste it before the Website resource.

 	````JavaScript
 	{